Religious Education for Children Grades K-5

 Contact: Cathy Gillooly, Director of Religious Education KN through Grade 5

 Grades K-5 Class Schedule:

 Students attend for an hour once a week, mid-September through mid-May.
 Classes are offered on Monday, Tuesday, and Wednesday with two sessions each night at 4:30 and 6:00 PM.
 We do our best to honor your preference for day/time but may not always be able to accommodate your request if a session is full.
 Classes are assigned first come, first served when registration begins over the summer.

 – It is expected that students be enrolled every year (grades 1-8) to learn all that they need to know about their faith at every age.
 Note: Kindergarten is also offered and encouraged.

 – Parents are the first and most important catechists in a child’s faith formation.
 Please attend Mass as a family each week, pray together and practice reciting prayers, review the RE sessions at home each week, and share your own faith story with your child.

-If your child misses class for any reason (such as illness, emergency, weather, holiday breaks other than Thanksgiving and Christmas) please use the appropriate grade level lesson schedule below to determine which chapter/lesson to do at home to stay caught up.
+If your child misses class for any reason (such as illness, emergency, weather) please use the appropriate grade level lesson schedule below to determine which lesson to do at home to stay caught up.

 Note that completing make-up work is strongly encouraged for all grades but required for grades 1 and 2.
-Go over the lesson with your child and have them complete the chapter review.
-The following week your child should show their catechist the completed review.
+Go over the lesson with your child and have them complete the activity pages inside the booklet for that lesson.
+The following week your child should show their catechist the completed activity pages.

 Any child over the age of seven who is not yet Baptized can prepare for the sacrament through the RE program.
 Details of the preparation process will vary based on the child’s age and religious background.